UQ-RCC/hpc-docs/guides/Basics-RDM.md

 Users of onBunya service are provided with convenient short cuts on the desktop to access the RDM Q storage allocations that they are the owner of, or collaborator with.

-Please refer to the [Bunya Storage User Guide section](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-UserData-Guide.md#qrisdata) on using RDM Q collections on Bunya.
+Please refer to the [Bunya Storage User Guide section](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-UserData-Guide.md#qrisdata) on using RDM Q collections on Bunya and the [RDM Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/RDM-guide.md) for more details.

-## Computational Workflows that incorporate RDM

-### A common workflow example

-### Job dependencies are your friend

-### Pre-staging data using appropriate resources

-### Use the special tools for the special work

-### Post-processing considerations

-## Best Practices for using RDM with Bunya HPC